2 4 0 T U R B O . C O M

 YOUR 240 Trans/Rear End Combo May Vary

-Rear end ratios were NOT consistent for the 240 over the years.
+Rear end ratios were NOT very consistent for the 240 over the years.
 There were a LOT of combinations.

 240 Rear End Ratios for USA and Canada

 For many 240s the rear end ratio was different depending on your transmission.
 This info was taken from Volvo "New Car Features" Greenbooks and Owner's Manuals.
-Some anomalies are certainly possible, so feel free to check yours closely.

 YEAR

-Ratio, Auto Trans
+Ratio with Auto Trans

-Ratio, Manual Trans
+Ratio with Manual Trans

 1975